mictaege/arete/Readme.md

 ## Examples

-Since it is often helpful to illustrate a functionality with examples, such examples can be defined with arete.
+Since it is often very helpful to illustrate a functionality with examples, such examples can be defined with Arete.

 Scenario extended with examples: